 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the D3300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon D3300?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.